My little cottage in Negril – Jamaica

-Since my return I’ve been meditating in prayer and I’m more present and observant in my day-to-day, because signs are everywhere.
-I watch where my attention is grabbed and what attracts my heart.
+Since my return, I’ve been meditating, praying.
+I’m more present and observant in my day-to-day, because signs are everywhere.
+I watch where my attention is grabbed and what pulls my heart.
 As much as I’ve loved visiting Belize and Jamaica for winters, they didn’t grab me enough to pack up and move permanently.

 What are the other choices?
 All the “relatively-stable” countries in Africa, Asia, Australia… or there’s South America.

-When I read about folks who have packed up and moved to far-flung places like South Korea or Japan – there seem to be more and more each day – I feel my body shift back and a sort of unease – and yet my mind tells me it could be a huge learning experience.
+When I read about folks who have packed up and moved to far-flung places like South Korea or Japan – there seem to be more and more each day – I feel my body shift back in a sort of unease.
+And yet, my mind tells me it could be a huge learning experience.
 To conquer that level of culture shock would make me a stronger person.

-Yep – as much as you all think I’m brave, I have fears too.
+As much as you all think I’m brave, I have fears.
 Fear of moving to a country where the language is made up of symbols I can’t read.
 Fear of being too far away from my aging parents and my nieces and nephews.
 But fear of regrets too – and one day feeling a loss that I didn’t explore the opportunity to be an expat year-round at at time when I was free to do so.

-She was so excited for me – genuinely excited.
 Happy to gab about my adventures, I mentioned along the way that I had downsized my life in the US over the years.
 I got rid of “stuff” and recently, I sold my car.
-Of all the things I mentioned, selling the car is what made her gasp the most.
+Of all the things I mentioned, selling the car is what made her gasp.
 “Wow that’s huuuuuge!” she said.
 I was silent for a couple of seconds.
 She was right, that was huge.
 It was a commitment to my dream of living abroad and living a simpler life.
-It hit me that over the past three years, I had faced multiple mini-fears head on and conquered them because I just did, I didn’t think or dwell.
-Like my car, a snazzy black BMW which at one time I loved dearly – after all, we were together for 10 years.
-But I was no longer attached to things and after all my travels, I knew that happiness came from experiences and not objects (except, I do love my camera gear, let’s not get that twisted).
+It then hit me that over the past three years, I had faced multiple mini-fears head on and conquered them because I just did, I didn’t think or dwell.
+Like selling my car, a snazzy black BMW which at one time I loved dearly – after all, we were together for 10 years.
+But I was no longer attached to things and after all my lifetime travels, I knew that happiness comes from experiences and not objects (except I do love my camera gear, let’s not get that twisted).

-So while I spend the next three months deciding on the where of my big move for 2013, do feel free to help me conquer analysis-paralysis (I still suffer from that sometimes as a lawyer).
-You can share your thoughts on where I should live in the comments below – whether it’s a country or a continent – or you can even feel free to email me here.
+So while I spend the next three months deciding on the “where” of my big move for 2013, do feel free to help me conquer analysis-paralysis (I still suffer from that as a lawyer).
+You can share your thoughts on where I should live in the comments below – whether it’s a country or a continent.
 I may even have a guest posts or two from fellow bloggers who have lived abroad.
 At this point, I’m absorbing all good information.